powsybl/powsybl-core/docs/grid_features/network_modifications.md

 The default implementation uses underscores as separators and appends element types and indices when necessary to ensure unique naming.

 #### Custom strategies
-we can implement their own naming strategies by creating classes that implement the `NamingStrategy` interface.
+Other Naming strategies can be implemented based on the `NamingStrategy` interface.
 This allows for organization-specific naming conventions, different separator characters, or specialized formatting rules.

 #### Naming strategies service loader